google-research/google-research/yeast_transcription_network/README.md

 # Processing of microarray data for transcription networks in yeast

-This python notebook is a companion to [Expansive perturbation profiling reveals a causal expression network][paper].
+This python notebook is a companion to [Time-resolved genome-scale profiling reveals a causal expression network][paper].

 ## Downloading the data